PART 33: JULIE’S SECRET

-Julie looked up at the blonde boy, the one who was perhaps the closest person she’d ever had to a friend, the one who had not only stuck by her through all of this, but had even tried to UNDERSTAND her.
+Julie looked up at the blonde boy, the one person who was perhaps the closest she’d ever come to having to a friend, the one who had not only stuck by her through all of this, but had even tried to UNDERSTAND her.
 No one had ever done that for her before.
 No one.

-She made a decision.
+She couldn’t push him away any more.
 “Come with me,” she said, tugging at his arm.

 “Come,” Julie repeated, leading Clarke back into an abandoned classroom.
 She didn’t speak again until after checking to ensure that they were alone.
 “Phil, it’s not that it didn’t matter,” she explained.
 “It’s simply that, as of this morning, the whole situation changed.”

 “Situation?”
 Clarke wondered.
 Julie pulled the precious paper out from underneath her sweater and handed it over to him.
 He unfolded it, and gave the document a quick scan.
 His eyes widened.
-“Hunt authorized you to run the school today?!”
+“Hunt let you run the school today?”

 “Because of Corry’s flyer?”
 Julie clucked her tongue.
 “Phil, you should know better.
 As devastating as it is, it’s all supposition and circumstantial evidence.
 No one’s even named in it, except for that Tracy.”